Full Cycle Recruiting For Beginners

 This begs the question: ‘How do small businesses become big businesses?’

-What are the ultimate goals of full life cycle recruitment?
+What are the goals of full life cycle recruitment?

-- To fill each position with the perfect employee in a timely manner
+- Fill each position with the perfect employee in a timely manner

-- Employees execute the business strategy and create ongoing value
+- Execute the business strategy and create ongoing value

-How Do I Design A Full Life Cycle Recruitment Process?
+How Do I Design a Full Cycle Recruitment Process?

 Following is the full life cycle recruiting process.